sixeyed/docker4.net/lessons/section-01/01-07-dotnet-base-images.md

 docker image ls mcr.microsoft.com/dotnet/core/*:3.1
 ```

-> Each image is about 100MB bigger than it's Linux counterpart.
+> Each image is about 100MB bigger than its Linux counterpart.